Bare Bones Society

 Former head chef for the Urbane Group (Urbane, The Laneway, The Euro), Machin doesn’t make any bones about his new cafe’s pared-back, unpretentious air.
-Food is simple, wholesome and priced accordingly: think breakfast burgers, salmon gravlax and corn fritters, all under $20.
+Food is simple, wholesome and priced accordingly: think breakfast burgers, shakshuka baked eggs and flathead tacos, all under $20.

-Coffee comes courtesy of Toby’s Estate, while the addition of ‘power’ smoothies, Bulletproof-style coffee (that mixed with grass-fed butter and fatty acids) and a scattering of paleo dishes such as the Buddha Bowl (raw veggies, seeds and cashew cream) and Goodie Bowl (granola, coconut yogurt and fresh fruit) cater for the fitness crowd which frequents the cafe on weekdays.
+Coffee comes courtesy of Toby’s Estate, while the addition of ‘power’ smoothies, Bulletproof-style coffee (that mixed with grass-fed butter and fatty acids) and a scattering of paleo dishes such as the Greens and Grains Power Bowl and Goodie Bowl (granola, coconut yogurt and fresh fruit) cater for the fitness crowd which frequents the cafe on weekdays.

-There are little touches throughout the menu to remind you of Machin’s pedigree: double-smoked bacon, horseradish-inflected mascarpone and fiery homemade nam phrik.
-Blackboard specials change regularly, as does the themed Friday night dinner menu.
+Blackboard specials change regularly, as does the themed Friday and Saturday night dinner menu.